 As she turned 18, she moved to live with her husband in Astagram in East Bengal.
 They never had a marital relationship: once Bholanath approached Ma intending to fulfill his marital duty, a powerful electric shock pierced his body.
 He took this as a sign that the time had not yet come.
 Then, in Astagram, the brother of the apartment owner began to treat Ma as a spiritual mother and saint.
 Around this time, one of Bholanath’s friends also prostrates to Ma, calling her goddess Durga.
-One evening during a public kirtan, Ma went into a deep trance, which further strengthened people’s opinion about her extraordinary spiritual abilities.
+One evening during a public kirtan, Ma went into a deep trance, which further strengthened people’s opinion of her extraordinary spiritual abilities.

 When she turned 20, she became seriously ill and returned home to her parents.
 Around this time in 1916, it was revealed to her: You are everything.
 She realized that the whole Universe is “My own manifestation.”
 I met directly with the One, manifested as multiple.
 She realized her Divine Essence, manifested in all that exists.
 She often had visions of different forms of God; she practically ignored her body.

 She moved to live with her husband 2 years later in Bajitpur, Mymensingh District, East Bengal.
-During this period, Ma began to engage in spiritual practices, spontaneous yogic manifestations.
+During this period, Ma began to engage in spiritual practices and spontaneous yogic manifestations.
 When she was 21 years old, her periods stopped forever.
 She could not do housework either, because constantly she fell into religious ecstasy.

 Her husband was offered to marry again; he refused as he hoped that such a state of his wife was temporary.
 But then he realized that such a state of his wife would never end since his wife is a saint.
 He became her first student in December 1922; she was then 26 years old.